 Plants have the power to transform the aesthetics of any room magically.
 They can bring even the dullest corner of the house to life.
 Besides being significant in the interior décor of a room, these are also beneficial additions.
 Many plants help cleanse the air, increase the oxygen levels at night, and also help balance the humidity in the room.
 We have many who stay away from indoor plants simply because their room doesn’t get enough sunlight.

 However, growing plants indoors with artificial light is possible.
-It is all about the type of plants you choose and the type of lights you fix.
+It is all about the type of plants you choose when you buy rare plants online and the type of lights you fix.
 Then comes the matter of exposure time and intensity or the wavelength of the light to which the plants are exposed.
 All of these little details put together with help determine whether you are providing an optimal ambiance for the plant to grow.

 Can plants grow in artificial light?